Mircea-s-classes/ai-hardware-project-proposal-ece4380group-project/docs/Project_Proposal.md

 | Dec.
 18 | Final presentation | Report, demo, GitHub archive |

 ## 9. Resources Required
-Will need a camera compatible with the Raspberry Pi 5.
+Will need a  Raspberry Pi 5, Hailo-8L NPU, and a camera compatible with the Raspberry Pi 5.

 ## 10. References
 Include relevant papers, repositories, and documentation.